Relativistic feedback mechanism in homogeneous electric fields revisited: Introduction

 \section{Introduction}

 One of the major unresolved difficulties in high-energy atmospheric physics is obtaining the necessary conditions for the generation of lightning in thunderclouds.

-Many physical models were developed to describe the accumulation of electric charges and corresponding enhancement of electric fields within a thundercloud, as the latest works can be mentioned \cite{di2018aerodynamic, iudin2017lightning, dubinova2015prediction}.
-Experimental measurements indicate that the absolute value of the electric field is an order of magnitude lower than the value required for conventional electric breakdown in air \cite{doi:10.1029/JC086iC02p01187, GurevichUFN2001, doi:10.1029/JC076i021p05003}.
-As Gurevich showed \cite{Gurevich1992}, these fields are sufficient for relativistic charged particles to cause runaway relativistic electron avalanches.
+Many physical models were developed to describe the accumulation of electric charges and corresponding enhancement of electric fields within a thundercloud, as the latest works can be mentioned [\cite{di2018aerodynamic, iudin2017lightning, dubinova2015prediction}].
+Experimental measurements indicate that the absolute value of the electric field is an order of magnitude lower than the value required for conventional electric breakdown in air [\cite{doi:10.1029/JC086iC02p01187, GurevichUFN2001, doi:10.1029/JC076i021p05003}].
+As Gurevich showed [\cite{Gurevich1992}], these fields are sufficient for relativistic charged particles to cause runaway relativistic electron avalanches.

-Thunderstorm phenomena are not limited only by lightning.
-According to recent research, thunderstorms are a natural source of gamma-radiation: experiments on detecting cosmic showers show that gamma-ray particle flux increases during thunderstorms.
-Such phenomena as terrestrial gamma-ray flashes (TGF) and thunderstorm ground enhancement (TGE) observed with satellites from space \cite{Smith1085, doi:10.1029/2009JA015242} and with detectors on the ground \cite{chilingarian2012role} are shown to be the clear, high-energy manifestations coming from thunderstorms.
-According to the most recent research \cite{skeie2022temporal} TGF bursts always occur before or at the same time as the onset of the optical pulse.
+Thunderstorm phenomena are not limited only to lightning.
+According to recent research, thunderstorms are a natural source of gamma radiation; experiments on detecting cosmic showers show that gamma- ray particle flux increases during thunderstorms.
+Such phenomena as terrestrial gamma-ray flashes (TGF) and thunderstorm ground enhancement (TGE) observed with satellites from space [\cite{Smith1085, doi:10.1029/2009JA015242}] and with detectors on the ground [\cite{chilingarian2012role}] are shown to be the clear, high-energy manifestations coming from thunderstorms.
+According to the most recent research [\cite{skeie2022temporal}] TGF bursts always occur before or at the same time as the onset of the optical pulse.
 These observations suggest the importance of high-energy processes for lightning initiation.